nilium/ruby-snowmath/README.md

     object to the block and returns an object of the same type with the results.
     In the second form, returns an Enumerator.

+    Provided by the Snow::ArraySupport module.

 - `map!(&block)` and `map!` - Same as the above, but operates on self rather than creating a new object.

+    Provided by the Snow::ArraySupport module.

 - `each(&object)` and `each` - Does what you think it does.
 Second form returns an Enumerator.

+    Provided by the Snow::ArraySupport module.

 - `to_a` - Returns an array of all components in the given object.

+    Provided by the Snow::ArraySupport module.

 - `to_ptr` - You have to `require 'snow-math/ptr'` for this.
 Returns a new
     `Fiddle::Pointer` pointing to the object's address.

+    Provided by the Snow::FiddlePointerSupport module.

 - `to_s` - Converts the object to a string that looks more or less like `"{ fetch(0), fetch(1), ..., fetch(length - 1) }"`.

+- `inspect` - does what you think it does.
+This is provided under the Snow::InspectSupport module.

 #### Swizzling